After training as a coach and working for the Consilia cct team of trainers, I have become more interested in stress management in communication.

 Conscious self-regulation entails stopping ourselves for a moment to become aware of what is going on.
 This moment of mindful self-perception slows down our normal automatic reactions and opens up a variety of possible ways to respond.
 There are numerous techniques of self-regulation:

-- Get fresh air, take a walk, get rid of excess energy before the encounter
+- Get fresh air, take a walk, get rid of your excess energy

 - Breathe in and out deeply

 - Do an inventory of your five senses: What do you see, hear, feel, smell, taste?